World leaders welcome US President Joe Biden's inauguration | DW | 21.01.2021

 European Commission President Ursula von der Leyen congratulated Biden, saying that Europe has a friend in Washington.

-"This time-honored ceremony on the steps of the US Capitol will be a demonstration of the resilience of American democracy," Von der Leyen said.
+"This time-honored ceremony on the steps of the US Capitol will be a demonstration of the resilience of American democracy," she said.

 German President Frank-Walter Steinmeier said in a video statement that he was looking forward to tackling global issues with the US, describing Biden's inauguration as a "good day for democracy.''